Chapter 1: Symbols

 “Then what happened?”

-“It was hard to move, and then, just as my foot hit the first step of the staircase leading out of the pool, the light went out without a trace, and everything became still again, just like it never happened!”
+“It was hard to move, and then, just as my foot hit the first step of the staircase leading out of the pool, the light went out without a trace, and everything was still again, just like it never happened!”

-“Are you sure you didn’t imagine this?”
+“Are you sure you didn’t imagine it?”

 “What do you think it could have been?”